 Contains quite accessible materials, including ‘facts’, targets, and links to other sources of information.
 The pdfs entitled ‘WHY IT MATTERS’ are a good starting point for introducing students to topics such as ‘Gender Equality’, ‘Water’, ‘Climate Change’, ‘Cities’ and others, with up-to-date information and a focus on the relevance for their lives and the possibility of meaningful action in relation to the issue.

-The SDG Index and Dashboards Report provides a report card for country performance on the historic Agenda 2030 and the Sustainable Development Goals (SDGs).
-The annual report shows how leaders can deliver on their promise and it urges countries not to lose the momentum for important reforms.
-It is produced by the Sustainable Development Solutions Network (SDSN) and the Bertelsmann Stiftung.
-In order to achieve the ambitious goals, immediate and comprehensive action is needed.”
+The SDG Index provides a report card for country performance on the historic Agenda 2030 and the Sustainable Development Goals (SDGs).
+It is produced by the SDG Transformation Centre, an initiative of the Sustainable Development Solutions Network (SDSN).

 “SDSN mobilizes global scientific and technological expertise to promote practical solutions for sustainable development, including the implementation of the Sustainable Development Goals (SDGs) and the Paris Climate Agreement….
 SDSN works closely with United Nations agencies, multilateral financing institutions, the private sector, and civil society.”

 SDSN – AUSTRALIA -PACIFIC: http://ap-unsdsn.org